rosaleseduardo/algorithms-and-data-structures/README.md

 # What is the Big O?

 Metric used in Software Engineering to measure the efficiency of our algorithms.
 It is essential for determining how our algorithms will perform under a high workload.

+Time is not the only important factor when analyzing an algorithm.
+The amount of memory used can also be highly relevant.
+Typically, trade-offs are made between time complexity and space complexity, as improving one often leads to worsening the other.

+Therefore, the goal is to find a good balance between the two complexities and choose the one that best suits our needs, given our specific conditions.